marcoancona/angular2-typescript-express-seed/README.md

 Browse to `http://localhost:3000` to load the application.
 This skeleton app uses [nodemon](http://nodemon.io/) for server live-reload on file change.
-Any change in client-side files (.ts, .html, .styl) also triggers the appropriate compiler while the server is running with `gulp develop`.
+Any change in client-side files (.ts, .jade, .styl) also triggers the appropriate compiler while the server is running with `gulp develop`.

 To clean the build, delete the `dist` folder or run `gulp clean`.